-Description of the problem
+Description of the problem -

 Type of outage required This is a follow-up from a previously coordinated MOC for rail removal.
 Derelict railroad rail removal will occur on the Intake and Tailrace Powerhouse decks.
 The area within 100’ of the East Fishway exit (intake deck) needs to occur between July and September.
 October and November will conflict with the AWS emergency backup construction.